 10. Broad City

 This gift from Comedy Central offers more than just laughs, a talented cast, and creative ways to hide your marijuana.
-Abbi and Ilana, best friends living hüpfburg kinder kaufen in New York City, weave their way through metropolis adventures and struggle—then laugh-off—whatever hard times come their way.
+Abbi and Ilana, best friends living in New York City, weave their way through metropolis adventures and struggle through—then laugh off—whatever hard times come their way.
 It’s 2 Broke Girls, if 2 Broke Girls didn’t want to make you gouge your eyes out with a half-used yule log and was written well.

 9. The Knick

 In 2013, auteur extraordinaire Steven Soderbergh approached HBO with a pitch for a hospital drama set in 1900 New York City, revolving around a brilliant surgeon who was also brilliantly high on cocaine for all waking moments.
+And he wanted to make it right away.
 HBO’s response?
-Something like “Are you crazy?
+Something like, “Are you crazy?
 It takes us two years to even decide whether or not we want to produce something.”
 Still intrigued, however, HBO passed the pitch on down to their sister service, Cinemax.
-Soderbergh filmed in just two months, like a movie, having the entire 10-episode script in advance so the team could go from location to location filming all the scenes in each at once, not going back and forth as the season crawls along while making script changes.
-The result is one of the most beautifully photographed shows in television history, with the realized vision giving the director/cameraman/editor the space and ability to lead viewers’ eyes in new directions, to tell a story on TV in a new way.
+Soderbergh filmed over the course of just two months, as he would a movie, having the entire 10-episode script in advance so the team could go from location to location and film all the scenes in each at once, not going back and forth as the season crawls along while making script changes.
+The result is one of the most beautifully photographed shows in television history, with the fullness of vision giving the director/cameraman/editor the berth and ability to lead viewers’ eyes in new directions; to tell a story on TV in a new way.

 8. Parks and Recreation

-The only “Big 4” network show on the list, Parks and Rec is the most recent installment in a long line of underappreciated NBC comedies.
+The only “Big Four” network show on the list, Parks and Rec is the most recent installment in a long line of underappreciated NBC comedies.
 It learned from two previous members of the new NBC comedy class, The Office and 30 Rock, not to wear out its welcome before the show’s star takes off.
-This applies not only to Amy Pohler but to Chris Pratt, who went from an immobile schlubby throwaway character to an intergalactic freaking superhero over the show’s lifetime.
-The team stuck the landing on its penultimate season, let’s see if it can do the same for Season 7, set in 2017.
+This applies not only to Amy Poehler but to Chris Pratt, who’s gone from an immobile, schlubby throwaway character, Andy, to an intergalactic superhero over the show’s lifetime.
+With the hammer precision of Ron Swanson in his woodshop, the team nailed its penultimate season; let’s see if it can do the same for Season 7, set in 2017.